donnielle-andres/apdevmp-shopaholic/README.md

 # apdevmp-shopaholic

+READ ME

-``The program requires the installation of the following modules
+The program requires the installation of the following modules

     -	express
     -	express-session
     -	cookie-parser